simonehagey/orbdot/docs/source/model_fitting.rst

  - :meth:`~orbdot.radial_velocity.RadialVelocity.run_rv_fit`
  - :meth:`~orbdot.transit_duration.TransitDuration.run_tdv_fit`

 These method calls require a list of free parameters and the ``model`` argument, which specifies the evolutionary model to be fit (default is ``"constant"``).
 The free parameters can be given in any order, but an error will be raised if they are not part of the physical model being fit.
 See the :ref:`model_parameters` section for more information on the model parameters.
-The optional ``suffix`` argument enables separate fits of the same model to be differentiated, such as ``suffix="_circular"`` or ``suffix="_eccentric"``.
+The optional ``file_suffix`` argument enables separate fits of the same model to be differentiated, such as ``file_suffix="_circular"`` or ``file_suffix="_eccentric"``.
 This is nicely illustrated in the :ref:`example-rv-trends` example.

 TTV Model Fits
 --------------